moaltaie/AI-Coder/README.md

 # AI-Coder
-<h4>A script that uses artificial intelligence to help programmers and hackers write some scripts or solve some problems they encounter.
-It is important to read the README file that you will find attached alongside the script.</h4>
+<h4>A script that uses artificial intelligence to help programmers and hackers write some scripts or solve some problems they encounter.</h4>
 <p>
 <h7>
 This text was created by individual effort, and it is my first work in this aspect of AI.
 I hope it helps you with something.